Las Vegas, NV - Do & See

 Titanic: The Artifact Exhibition

 Witness one of the most compelling stories of our time through the precious treasures left by those aboard the Titanic on her fateful maiden voyage.
-The exhibit will take you to the Titanic’s resting place in the depths of the North Atlantic Ocean.
+The exhibit will take you to the Titanic’s resting place and into the depths of the North Atlantic Ocean.

 "O" Cirque du Soleil

-"O" is performed by Cirque du Soleil, the internationally-renowned cast of world-class acrobats, synchronized swimmers and divers.
-Performed at the Bellagio.
+"O" is performed by Cirque du Soleil, the internationally-renowned cast of world-class acrobats, synchronized swimmers, and divers.
+Performed at the Bellagio twice nightly, as listed below.